edenobrega/sports-hall-booking-5p/README.md

 - As a admin I want to be able to create new tags
 - As a admin I want to be able to modify existing tags
 - As a admin I want to be able to be able to delete existing tags
-- As a admin I want to be able to make changes
+- As a admin I want to be able to make changes to any facility

 ## UX
 As the site revolves around a single purpose I chose to keep the UX simple and have multiple ways to this main purpose,(which is booking a sports facility) at a time, so that the user is always able to get to the search page.